vishalcloudyuga/dcos-docs/1.9/usage/gpu-support.md

 ## Docker-Based Application Definition

 **Important:** You must use the [DC/OS Universal Container Runtime](/docs/1.8/usage/containerizers/) to run a containerized application that uses GPUs.
-To use the Universal Containerizer, set the container type to `MESOS`.
+To use the Universal Container Runtime, set the container type to `MESOS`.
 ```
 {
     "id": "docker-gpu-test",